 The two main problems when too much tissue is removed are:

 - Loss of bone support for the teeth

 - Loss of gum from between the teeth

 Treatment options when too much gum shows

 An attractive smile should display very little gum tissue.
 For patients with excessive gum tissue or the appearance of a gummy smile, there are many treatment options.
 Treatment ranges from using soft tissue lasers to remove excess gum tissue to jawbone reconstruction.
 Patients with excessive gingival display may have malocclusions as well.

-If you are embarrassed because too much gum shows in your smile, consider discussing your concerns with Dr. James Fondriest.
-After evaluating your smile, Dr. Fondirest will recommend which treatment option is best for your needs.
+If you are embarrassed or feel self conscious because too much gum shows in your smile, consider discussing your concerns with Dr. James Fondriest.
+After evaluating your smile, Dr. Fondriest will recommend which treatment option is best for your needs.
 Dr. Fondriest works with a team of specialists and dedicated professionals who can address and correct the causes of excessive gingival display.
-To schedule an appointment, contact our Chicago dentist office at (847) 234-0517.
+To schedule an appointment, contact our Chicago dentist’s office at (847) 234-0517.
 We serve patients from the neighboring Chicago communities.